UaBogdan2004/api_online_shop_v1/README.md

 - Add products to the shopping cart.
 - Place an order.
 - Authentication via JWT (JSON Web Tokens).
-- API documentation using Swagger and ReDoc.
+- API documentation using Swagger.

 ## Technologies